Director ID scenarios

 Directors of registered companies or bodies

-For directors of a company, registered Australian body or registered foreign company, appointed under the Corporations Act 2001, how and when you apply for your director ID depends on the date you become a director:
+Directors of a company, registered Australian body or registered foreign company, appointed under the Corporations Act 2001, are now required to have a director ID.

 Scenario 1: Louise, existing director

-Louise has been a director of a registered company for many years.
-She must apply for a director ID by 30 November 2022.
+Louise has been a director of a registered company for many years and applied for and received her director ID.

-Once Louise receives her director ID, she keeps it safe until she needs to use it.
+Louise keeps it safe until she needs to use it.